TinyCircuits/Thumby-Website/docs/API/Buttons.md

 while(True):
     thumby.display.fill(0) # Fill canvas to black

-    # draw the dpad sprite first so the text is placed over it
+    # draw the d-pad sprite first so the text is placed over it
     thumby.display.drawSprite(dpadSpr)

     # Up, down, left, right, and action a, and b button movement logic